kawaicheung/naming-things/manuscript/TautologousNameTrap.md

 # The Tautologous Name Trap

-It's good habit to look for business logic that we can extract into a method or variable.
+It's always a good habit to look for business logic that we can extract into a method or variable.
 Consistently doing this infuses better meaning into our code.
 It makes it easier to understand our intentions later on.
 But, naming these extractions appropriately can be more elusive than it initially appears.

 I'm working on a piece of code that processes incoming emails for DoneDone.
 One of its responsibilities is to send an auto-response email back to the original sender if certain conditions are met.

-In the first iteration of this feature, we decide to initiate the auto-response only if the original email was received outside of a company's office hours.
+In the first iteration of this feature, I initiate the auto-response only if the original email was received outside of a company's office hours.

-I've written a method responsible for this work, querying the company's work hours and comparing these date ranges to the current `DateTime` to answer the question.
+I've written a method responsible for this work, querying the company's work hours and comparing these date ranges to the current time to answer the question.
 ```C#
 bool isCurrentlyOutsideOfficeHours();
 ```
 In my incoming email handler, I call this method to determine if an auto-response is necessary.
 ```
 if (isCurrentlyOutsideOfficeHours())
   sendAutoResponse();